Applications for the 2024 Te Tipu Whakarito Scholarships will be opening on Tuesday 16 January 2024.

 Please note: If you have already completed Initial Teacher Education Training or are already a registered teacher you are not eligible to apply for the TeachNZ Scholarships.
 Instead, we have Study Awards on offer - please look here.

 Approved teaching qualifications are determined by the Teaching Council.
 They may be updated throughout the duration of the year.

 Fees and allowance payments are only paid upon meeting the requirements of a scholarship.
 To receive allowance payments you are required to be a full-time student (or have ‘limited full-time statuses from StudyLink) and pass all of your academic year.

-There are three application rounds to ensure you have the greatest opportunity to apply - and reapply if you are unsuccessful.
 You must submit your application on or before the application round closing date.